e2e codex skill w/ chrome-devtools-mcp

 - Recovery notes if connection handling was needed

-- A concise summary of the process used to get to the result
+- A concise summary of the execution steps used to get to the result

 ## Completion Wrap-Up

-- After all planned or selected execution work is complete, summarize the process used:
+- After all planned or selected execution work is complete, summarize the execution steps used:

 - diff basis